-Our legal team has been advocating for car accident victims’ rights for nearly four decades.
+Our legal team has been advocating for car accident victims’ rights for over eight decades.
 In the process, we’ve recovered tens of millions of dollars on behalf of our injured clients.

 How Common Are Car Accidents in Jacksonville, FL?

 The Florida Department of Highway Safety and Motor Vehicles (FLHSMV) crash dashboard reports the following car accidents in Duval County between 2018 and 2023:

 - 2018: 24,212 (6% of Florida’s collisions in 2018)

 - 2019: 23,473 (5.84% of Florida’s collisions in 2019)

 - 2020: 21,211 (6.21% of Florida’s collisions in 2020)

 - 2021: 24,436 (6.09% of Florida’s collisions in 2021)